ryan-scheinberg/agent-harnesses/README.md

 - `slices/02-hello-world-route.md` — route implementation slice, marked `status: done`
 - `app.py` — the generated Flask app
 - `requirements.txt` — `flask>=3.0`

-This is a useful reference for what the planner's output looks like and how completed slice frontmatter is structured.

-### Known risks / open questions

-- **Reviewer softness** — Claude defaults to polite.
-The prompt is tuned for harshness but may need iteration if it starts producing false passes.
-- **Generator slice selection** — the generator picks which slice to implement.
-If it picks poorly, the orchestrator can't catch it without explicit validation.
-- **SDK maturity** — `github-copilot-sdk` is in technical preview.
-Pin to a known-good commit.
-- **No resume** — if a run fails mid-way, re-run from scratch.
-Slices with `status: done` are skipped, so partial progress is preserved.